divijg19/De-Sacramento/Python/FreeCodeCamp/README.md

 ### 13th Oct '25

-Python done all the way till Error handling.
+Python done all the way till Error handling (complete at the moment)